sdekens/software_data_geophy/emagpy_installation/README.txt

 1. Place the Pipfile, Pipfile.lock and the download_emagpy_and_packages.sh files in a folder that will be your virtual environment.

+2. If you have the Pipfile and Pipfile.lock files:
-2. Execute the download_emagpy_and_packages.sh by running the command: . download_emagpy_and_packages.sh
+    - Execute the download_emagpy_and_packages.sh by running the command: . download_emagpy_and_packages.sh

 2bis.
 If you don't have the Pipfile and Pipfile.lock files:
     - Open the nano editor for the download_emagpy_and_packages.sh script: nano download_emagpy_and_packages.sh